Past Is Present Initiative

-Public Archaeology Lab
+Past Is Present Archaeology Lab

-The lab includes exhibits, study collections of artifacts, wet and dry workstations, a reference/research area, and artifact storage space.
+The fully equipped lab at 210 S. Cross Street in Chestertown includes exhibits, study collections of artifacts, a reference/research area, and artifact storage space.
 It gives students access to a collection of archaeological journals, reports, and an array of research texts and materials.

 Whether processing artifacts recovered from one of our excavations, examining historic documents, or simply connecting with other students interested in field, there’s always something to dig into in the Past Is Present Archaeology Lab.